AI Use Cases/Professional Services

 2

-Step 2: The extraction model, trained on thousands of Professional Services documents and fine-tuned on your firm's historical SOWs and templates, identifies key fields - resource name, project code, client entity, billable hours, expense category, cost center - and flags confidence scores for each extraction.
+Step 2: The extraction model, built for Professional Services documents and fine-tuned on your firm's historical SOWs and templates, identifies key fields - resource name, project code, client entity, billable hours, expense category, cost center - and flags confidence scores for each extraction.

 3